doraeminemon/doraeminemon.github.io/docs/README.md

 -	Participate in the Vietnamese community as a President for 2 trimesters.
 Active member throughout the study period

 ## Readings / Experiments
+Category theory for programmers
-- Category theory for programmers: not finished, touched on some topic regarding basic category, how it’s related to programming, why it’s the ideal way of doing things.
+- Not finished, touched on some topic regarding basic category, how it’s related to programming, why it’s the ideal way of doing things.
 Really want to finish it sometimes soon due to its breadth and applicability.

+The book of shader
-- The book of shader: writing & toying with some basic shader, render mostly 2D graphics and some liquid-like shader using 2D complex noise.
+- Writing & toying with some basic shader, render mostly 2D graphics and some liquid-like shader using 2D complex noise.
 Still struggle to render a 3d cube from scratch.

-- Finished Andrew Ng’s Machine Learning course on Coursera: all exercises were done with required marks.
+Andrew Ng’s Machine Learning course on Coursera
+- All exercises were done with required marks.
 Got some understanding & intuition regarding matrix multiplication and the power of GPU.

 ## Opinions
 - Golang is good in teams with different levels of seniority levels.
 Very bad at addressing cross-cutting concerns of logic.
 Should have a better way to “merge” objects. go-pg are bad due to treating all null as zero values.